-I mean, how much should you spend to visit the Burj Khalifa, do you really need a guide to visit the souks, and how can you know you won’t end up with sub-par food on your Dubai desert safari?
+I mean, how much should you spend visiting the Burj Khalifa, which are the most romantic hotels in Dubai, what are the best cafes in Dubai, what are the truly unique souvenirs to buy in Dubai, and how can you know you won’t end up with sub-par food on your Dubai desert safari?

 Luckily, you’ve got me, a Dubai local who’s only happy to filter out the noise and steer you away from the cringeworthy and overpriced tours so you can get the best bang for your buck on the very best Dubai excursions and guided tours, and experience interesting and unique activities that are actually worth it- all so you can ultimately fall in love with the city.

 Best Dubai Excursions